Bauthe/directory-emptier/release/Windows64fr/README.md

 1. Extract directory-emptier.zip in any directory.
 For exemple in **"C:\Program Files\Directory Emptier\"**.
 2. Run context-menu-tuner.exe.
 To understand how it works, you can click on "reinitialize" button and see what happens when you right-click a directory.

-If you are afraid to run context-menu-tuner because it requires root privileges, you can read the note below to understand what keys you must edit to add the required context menu entries.
+If do not want to run context-menu-tuner because it requires root privileges, you can read the note below to understand what keys you must edit to add the required context menu entries.
 You can type ".\directory-emptier.exe --help" to understand some more about the possible options.

 You can also look at the source code at "https://github.com/Bauthe/directory-emptier", or even build it yourself with Qt.